 If a company has surplus cash than it can be assumed that company is operating in the so-called safe zone.
 If a company is consistently generating more cash than the cash used, it will come out in form of dividend payments, share buybacks, reduction in debt or case of acquisition to grow the company inorganically.
 All of these are perceived as good points to create good stockholder value.

 Let us have a look at how this section of the cash flow statement is prepared.
-Understanding the preparation method will help us evaluate what all and where all to look into, so that one can read the fine prints in this section.
+Understanding the preparation method will help us evaluate what all and where all to look into so that one can read the fine prints in this section.

-Preparing Cash flow from Financing Activities
+Calculating Cash flow from Financing Activities

 Let’s assume that Mr. X starts a new business and has planned that at the end of the month he will prepare his financial statements like income statement, balance sheet and cash-flow statement.